Nguyễn Thành Trung (pilot): Military service

 On the morning of 8 April, Trung and his squadron were preparing a sortie against advancing North Vietnamese forces - all aircraft in the squadron were armed with four 250 kg bombs.
-According to Trung's account, during takeoff he spread confusion by indicating to his squadron (who per VNAF protocols operated under radio silence during takeoff, instead communicating by hand signals) he was encountering mechanical issues while indicating to Ben Tre's ground control that he was taking the rear position in his squadron.
-After departing Ben Tre, Trung flew his Northrop F5-E towards Saigon and dropped his payload on Independence Palace, the South Vietnamese presidential residence, striking the building with all four bombs and causing minor damage.
+According to Trung's account, during takeoff he spread confusion by indicating to his squadron (who per VNAF protocols operated under radio silence during takeoff, instead communicating by hand signals) he was encountering mechanical issues while indicating to Bến Tre's ground control that he was taking the rear position in his squadron.
+After departing Bến Tre, Trung flew his Northrop F-5 towards Saigon and dropped his payload on Independence Palace, the South Vietnamese presidential residence, striking the building with all four bombs but causing only minor damage.
 He later destroyed a fuel depot before landing at a nearby airstrip, disarming his aircraft's 20mm cannon in preparation for a crash landing, and then flying towards North Vietnamese lines, successfully landing his aircraft (albeit with some damage) at an airfield in Phước Long.
-Following his landing, Trung was congratulated by North Vietnamese officials and granted the rank of lieutenant in the Vietnamese Air Force (VPAF).
+Following his landing, Trung was congratulated by North Vietnamese officials and granted the rank of lieutenant in the Vietnam People's Air Force (VPAF).
 Trung's bombing of Independence Palace had caused only minor damage, but his actions were celebrated in North Vietnam, was widely covered in Western media, and constituted a major blow to South Vietnamese morale.

-In the days after his defection, Trung was transferred to Da Nang Air Base and ordered to evaluate the condition of captured VNAF aircraft.
-For the rest of April, Trung worked to instruct North Vietnamese pilots (most of whom had been trained to fly on Russian instruments) on how to pilot captured A-37 Dragonflies.
-By the end of the month, Trung was placed in command of the VPAF's Quyet Thang squadron, a military force consisting of VNAF defectors and re-trained VPAF pilots flying captured South Vietnamese and American aircraft.
+In the days after his defection, Trung was transferred to Đà Nẵng and ordered to evaluate the condition of captured VNAF aircraft.
+For the rest of April, Trung worked to instruct North Vietnamese pilots (most of whom had been trained to fly on Soviet instruments) on how to pilot captured A-37 Dragonflies.
+By the end of the month, Trung was placed in command of the VPAF's Quyết Thắng (Victory) squadron, a military force consisting of VNAF defectors and re-trained VPAF pilots flying captured South Vietnamese and American aircraft.
 On 28 April, the squadron launched a highly successful airstrike on Tan Son Nhut Air Base, during which Trung was second in command and piloted the lead aircraft.
-The strike caused relatively minor damage, but also caused the remnants of the VNAF to evacuate many of its remaining aircraft to Thailand.
+The strike caused relatively minor damage, but also caused remnants of the VNAF to evacuate many of its remaining aircraft to Thailand.
 In addition, the attack was a major factor in the United States deciding to scrap its planned evacuation of Saigon via fixed wing aircraft in favor of using helicopters in Operation Frequent Wind.
 For his actions during the war, Trung was granted the rank of Captain of the Liberation.
 Trung would later remark that he was happy his actions had contributed to the end of the war.

 Following the end of the Vietnam War, Trung remained in military service.
-He flew transport and bomber aircraft during the Vietnamese intervention in Cambodia.
+He flew transport and bomber aircraft during the Vietnamese military intervention in Cambodia.